eduNEXT/drydock/README.rst

 - `DRYDOCK_ENABLE_SENTRY` : Whether to enable sentry.
 Defaults to `true`.
 - `DRYDOCK_SENTRY_DSN` : The sentry DSN.
 Defaults to `""`.
 - `DRYDOCK_POD_LIFECYCLE` : Whether to enable pod lifecycle.
 Defaults to `true`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_MFE` : The minimum available percentage for the MFE's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_FORUM` : The minimum available percentage for the FORUM's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_CADDY` : The minimum available percentage for the CADDY's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_LMS` : The minimum available percentage for the LMS's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_LMS_WORKER` : The minimum available percentage for the LMS WORKER's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_CMS` : The minimum available percentage for the CMS's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.
+- `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_CMS_WORKER` : The minimum available percentage for the worker's PodDisruptionBudget.
+To disable the PodDisruptionBudget, set `0`.
+Defaults to `0`.

 Rationale
 ---------